KARNATISAITHARUN/documentation/using-ocular/tutorials/callgraph.md

 org.apache.commons.io.FileSystemUtils.freeSpace:long(java.lang.String)
 ```

-This query gives us an answer to the question, where is the data
+This query answers the question "Where is the data
-comming from?
-And since the methods are public, the data is
+coming from?".
+And because the methods are public, the data is
-potentially controllable by us.
-Still we need to answer if the data
+potentially controllable.
+Still, it is unclear if the data
 actually flows from the parameter of the methods to the `exec` method.
-For this we can mark the results of the above query as source, we just
-need to exchange `.fullName.p` with `.parameter`, while the sink is
+In order to mark the results of the above query as source, exchange `.fullName.p` with `.parameter`, while the sink is
 our `exec` method.

 ```